michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0107.md

 - n: the state of being of noble birth
 - n: the quality of elevation of mind and exaltation of character or ideals or conduct
 ### Family
+- nobility: nobilities+
+- ennoble: ennobled, ennoblement, ennobles, ennobling
+- ennobling: ennoblingly
-nobility: nobilities+;ennoble: ennobled, ennoblement, ennobles, ennobling;ennobling: ennoblingly;noble: ennoble, nobility, nobleness, nobler, nobles, noblest, nobly;nobleness: noblenesses;nobly: noblys
+- noble: ennoble, nobility, nobleness, nobler, nobles, noblest, nobly
+- nobleness: noblenesses
+- nobly: noblys
 ### Examples
 - Then he executes the old regime’s nobility, judges and financiers.
 - And while sportsmanship guardians will admonish me for saying this, it’s disingenuous to expect too much nobility in a sport that requires such viciousness.